 Best management practices shall be integrated in the Architectural and Landscaping Guidelines to reduce water consumption.

-All necessary approvals including any bylaw amendments shall be obtained for all potential upgrades required to the Blazer Water Treatment Plant to service the plan area.
+City of Calgary land use and development permit approvals All necessary approvals including any bylaw amendments shall be obtained for all potential upgrades required to the Blazer Water Treatment Plant to service the plan area.